A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Spoiler alert: link building, generally, is not a quick hack.
 Your branding efforts must be consistent and sustainable.

 Besides, you need to hone your pitching skills — we’ll provide a few tips regarding that.
-Even then, you will wait on the reporter or journalists.
+Even then, you will wait for the reporter or journalists.

 How so?